 A short amount of time after the phone call, the police arrived with 5 officers.
 These police officers wore black uniforms, with the Bosnian flag on their shoulder and a star on their chest.
-The group of 4 was brought to a detention prison without an explanation what is happening.
+The group of four was brought to a detention prison without an explanation as to what was happening.

 This detention prison is located in the outskirts of Sarajevo (Homepage: http://sps.gov.ba/imigracioni-centar/).

 Once they arrived there, they were searched again.
 During this search, one officer punched the respondent with a fist in his face and kicked his backpack trough the room.
 It was a big officer who gave about one or two punches to each of the 4 during the search of the personal belongings.

 “He had power!
 I didn’t see why and wanted to cry.
 I am not doing something bad, I just wanted to go for asylum.
 He don’t know me, maybe because I was a Muslim man or something like that.”